Steve Weiss, President

 The NIC oversees two programs which are geared to help Old Town residents maintain the unique charm of our streetscapes.
 The Old Town Parkways Tree Program provides assistance to residents interested in replacing missing or dead trees in the parkways in front of their homes.
 The Old Town Triangle Brick Repair, Replacement and Beautification Program offers an incentive and sourcing assistance for residents interested in maintaining the integrity, safety, and character of our brick sidewalks and parkways.

 NEIGHBORHOOD RELATIONS SUBCOMMITTEE : The mission of the Neighborhood Relations Subcommittee is to establish and maintain external relations for the Triangle community with the extended Old Town neighborhoods: businesses, civic institutions, schools, churches and religious organizations, and other neighborhood organizations.

 Neighborhood Relations oversees two important programs: the iBOT (I Buy Old Town) program which provides OTTA members with a card that entitles them to discounts at more than 2 dozen area merchants who participate in this program.

-The Old Town Triangle is located in beat 1814 in 10 Sector.
-Regular beat meetings are held on the second Thursday of every other month at the Triangle Center, 1763 N. North Park Avenue at 7:00 p.m.
-Beginning in 2013, the four (4) beats within 10 Sector (1811, 1812, 1813, and 1814) have been combined into one group.
-They all meet together in the odd months (Jan., Mar., May, July, Sept., & Nov.) at the OTTA center.
+The Old Town Triangle is located in beat 1814.
+Regular beat meetings are held on the second Thursday of every other odd (Jan, Mar, May, July, Sep & Nov) month at 7 pm at St. James Church on Fremont & Dickens.
 All Triangle residents as well as the other beat residents are encouraged to attend these meetings to address issues of common concern, and work with the beat officers to solve these problems.